 Average daily demand ("ADD") is the total annual quantity of water delivered to the system divided by the number of days in the year.
-The present ADD is 58.6 million gallons per day (mgd) which is about a 3.5% decrease from the amount reported in the 2006 Water Comprehensive Plan.
+The present ADD is 62.0 million gallons per day (mgd) with a running average between 2007 to 2014 is 59.0 mgd which represents a 2.8% decrease from the amount reported in the 2006 Comprehensive Water System Plan.